single-spa/single-spa.js.org/website/versioned_docs/version-5.x/ecosystem-angular.md

 [@angular-builders/custom-webpack](https://www.npmjs.com/package/@angular-builders/custom-webpack).

 ### Angular 9
-Angular 9 is supported by single-spa-angular.
+Angular 9 is supported by single-spa-angular@4.

 Both the [single-spa-angular schematics](#schematics) and the [single-spa helpers](#the-single-spa-helpers) work with Angular 9.
 Follow the [Angular CLI instructions](#angular-cli).